amogkam/batch-inference-benchmarks/spark/README.md

 ### Configurations

-**Update: Thanks to the Databricks spark developers for pointing out the prefetching flag (`spark.databricks.execution.pandasUDF.prefetch.maxBatches`) available in Databricks Runtime that can be used with the Iterator API.
+**Update 5/10**: Thanks to the Databricks spark developers for pointing out the prefetching flag (`spark.databricks.execution.pandasUDF.prefetch.maxBatches`) available in Databricks Runtime that can be used with the Iterator API.
 It is also possible to implement this manually in Spark open source with background threads.
-With prefetching set to 4, Spark reaches 159.86 images/s.**
+With prefetching set to 4, Spark reaches 159.86 images/s.

 - **Local**: `g4dn.16xlarge` instance (1 GPU).
 This is the smallest `g4dn` instance that does not OOM.
     - Creates a [single-node cluster](https://docs.databricks.com/clusters/single-node.html) which starts Spark locally on the driver.